magicmonty/playbook-template/README.rst

 - Target *package-debug*

   - builds the project with "build-debug" and packages the project in debug mode to a .bar-File in the directory "deploy"

-    **Note:** This is currently not working, the blackberry-airpackager seems to package a project alway as release, if you don't run it directly from the airpackager in the simulator.
-The option "-target bar-debug" seems to have no effect here

 - Target *build-debug*